 We also test our methods on binomial graphs of size $|\V| = 30$.
 In binomial graphs, an edge between two nodes is generated with some probability $p_e$.
 For our experiments, we use $p_e = 0.8$.
 We generate the data using linear Gaussian models where the model parameters are sampled in the same way as Sec.~\ref{sec:apdx-experiments-synthetic-linear-dgp}.
 We compare PC, SD, MB-by-MB, and LDECC based on accuracy (Fig.~\ref{fig:apdx-er-accuracy}), recall (Fig.~\ref{fig:apdx-er-recall}), MSE (Fig.~\ref{fig:apdx-er-mse}), and number of CI tests (Fig.~\ref{fig:apdx-er-ci-tests}) across four different sample sizes.

 In terms of accuracy, MB-by-MB performs the best with LDECC-checks performing slightly better than SD and PC.
-In terms of recall, PC performs the best with LDECC-checks, MB-by-MB, and SD doing comparably.
+In terms of recall, LDECC-checks and MB-by-MB perform comparably.
 We also observe that LDECC-checks has higher accuracy and recall than LDECC.
-LDECC-checks and MB-by-MB have the lower MSE than PC and SD Both variants of LDECC have lower MSE than PC and SD and all four local causal discovery algorithms perform a comparable number of CI tests (and fewer tests than PC).
+LDECC-checks and MB-by-MB have the lower MSE than PC and SD.
+Both variants of LDECC have lower MSE than PC and SD and all four local causal discovery algorithms perform a comparable number of CI tests (and fewer tests than PC).